Frequently Asked Questions

 Do I have the right to request deletion of my information?

-Yes, if you are a California consumer you are free to request TMS delete your personal information, but we may not be required to.
+Yes, if you are a California consumer you are free to request TMS delete or correct your personal information, but we may not be required to.
 Read on below to understand why.

-Under the CCPA, a business that receives a verifiable request from a consumer to delete the consumer’s personal information must delete the consumer’s personal information from its records and direct any service providers to delete the consumer’s personal information from their records.
+Under the CCPA, a business that receives a verifiable request from a consumer to delete or correct the consumer’s personal information must delete or correct the consumer’s personal information from its records and direct any service providers to delete or correct the consumer’s personal information from their records.

 However, the business or service provider are not required to comply a deletion request if one of the following exceptions applies:

-It’s also important to know that the CCPA doesn’t apply to personal information collected, processed, sold, or disclosed pursuant to the Gramm-Leach-Bliley Act and its implementing regulations, to the extent it conflicts with that law.
-If TMS has collected your personal information as part of a mortgage transaction, the majority of the personal information collected has been collected, processed, sold, or disclosed pursuant to the Gramm-Leach-Bliley Act.
+It’s also important to know that the CCPA doesn’t apply to personal information collected, processed, sold, or disclosed pursuant to the Fair Credit Reporting Act (FCRA) as well as Gramm-Leach-Bliley Act and its implementing regulations, to the extent it conflicts with that law.
+If TMS has collected your personal information as part of a mortgage transaction, the majority of the personal information collected has been collected, processed, sold, or disclosed pursuant to the FCRA and /or GLBA.

 If TMS has collected your personal information as part of a mortgage transaction, it is also likely subject to retention for legal obligations, including Home Mortgage Disclosure Act (HMDA) reporting and federal and state record retention obligations under the Real Estate Settlement Procedures Act (RESPA), the Truth in Lending Act (TILA) and other state specific laws and regulations.
-If TMS is your loan servicer, we also likely require the retention of your personal information in order to continue servicing your loan under federal, state, and agency/investor requirements.
+If TMS holds the Mortgage Servicing Rights to your loan, we also likely require the retention of your personal information in order to continue adhering to federal, state, and agency/investor requirements.

 How do I make a verifiable consumer request?